julelang/manual/src/std/jule-sema.md

 ```jule
 fn FindVar(mut *self, name: str, _: bool): &Var
 ```
-Returns variable by identifier and bind state\.
+Returns variable by identifier and external state\.
 Returns nil if not exist any variable in this identifier\.

 Lookups by import way such as identifier selection\.
-Just lookups non\-bind defines\.
+Just lookups non\-external defines\.

 ### FindTypeAlias
 ```jule